phlask/phlask-map/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/phlask/phlask-map/tree/develop?quickstart=1)

 GitHub Codespaces provides you with a remote development environment without needing to install anything locally.
 You can also connect to your Codespace from VSCode, if desired.
 A default codespace configuration in the `.devcontainer/devcontainer.json` file has been prepared that will ensure your codespace has everything needed to run PHLASK.
-Once the codespace has started, you should be able to use the Terminal window in the bottom to run `yarn start`.
+Once the codespace has started, you should be able to use the Terminal window in the bottom to run `pnpm start`.
 That will load a local development copy of the PHLASK site for you to test with.

 To learn more about Codespaces, review this page: https://github.com/features/codespaces